 How we Collect and use Non-PII via our Technology Platform

 Krux offers a technology Platform for website and mobile application operators, and we utilize the Platform when users visit the Krux Site.
 When a user visits the website or mobile application of one of our Clients (the "Client Site" or “Client App”, collectively, the “Client Site and App”), the Client collects and transfers to Krux and/or enables Krux to collect Non-PII related to that user’s visits to their website or mobile app (our Client’s "Session Data").
 This Session Data may include information about how the user came to the Client Site and App, which search engines they use, the search terms used to find the Client Site, their experience on the Client Site and App, information about how they interact with the Client Site and App, demographic information that the Client has collected from that user and other visitors, data from third-party data providers, and information regarding how users interact with advertisements on the Client Site and App.
 Additionally, browsers send certain standard information to every website a user visits, such as an IP address, browser type and language settings, access times, and referring website addresses.
 This information is collected during visits to each Client Site and App, including the Krux Site.
 We make Session Data accessible only to each individual Client.
 The Client typically uses this data on our Platform to deliver targeted advertising campaigns both on the Client Site and App as well as off their sites and apps.
-For example, Clients may use the Platform help them to find interested users and deliver ads that attempt bring those users back to the Client’s Site and App.
+For example, Clients may use the Platform to help them find interested users and to deliver ads that attempt to bring those users back to the Client’s Site and App.
 Where our systems can reasonably infer that a particular computer and/or mobile device belong to the same user or household, we may store such information for use on the Platform.
 The data stored on our Platform may be combined with other third party data in order to better target advertisements, to enable Clients to better understand users across multiple computers and devices, and for ad delivery and reporting purposes.

 While Krux does not allow PII directly onto the Platform, we do receive PII from Clients outside of the Platform.
 Typically, we receive the PII as part of an onboarding process whereby Krux receives data that contains PII and render that data into Non-PII targeting segments utilizing a privacy-by-design process.
 Krux may work with a third-party technology partner to help facilitate the onboarding process.